kaltura-vpaas/webvr-kaltura-demo/README.md

 ![poc](readme-assets/poc.jpg)

-This is the bare minimum of code to run a Kaltura player inside of an aframe WebVR scene.
+This is the bare minimum of code to run a Kaltura player inside of an a-frame WebVR scene.

 First the Kaltura Player code is retrieved for your account: